svc333/overview/ibm-cloud-platform.md

 ## {{site.data.keyword.Bluemix_notm}} catalog
 {: #catalog}

 The {{site.data.keyword.Bluemix_notm}} catalog stores the offering definitions (description, features, images, URLs, and so on) of the resources that are available in the {{site.data.keyword.Bluemix_notm}} console.
 Offerings are managed across geographies as the system of record.
 The catalog supports command-line interfaces (CLIs) and a RESTful API where users can retrieve information about existing offerings and create, manage, and delete their resources.
-For more information, see [Managing the catalog](/docs/overview?topic=overview-manage-catalog).
+For more information, see [Working in the catalog](/docs/overview?topic=overview-ui#catalogcreate).

 ## Creating resources
 {: #provisioning-layer}